Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Simulations

 \begin{exa} ({\bf synthetic data}) This example is devoted to examining the proposed algorithms for decomposing large-scale data tensors into the KTD format.
-To this end, we build a 4th order tensor of size $100\times 100\times 100 \times 100$ and KTD rank $R$ with two tensor block sizes $[10,10,10,10]$ and $[10,10,10,10]$. or the R-KTD algorithm we used power iteration $q=1$, for the RF-KTD we used three passes and for the PT-KTD we used a multilinear rank $(R,R,R)$.
+To this end, we build a 4th order tensor of size $100\times 100\times 100 \times 100$ and the KTD rank $R$ with two tensor block sizes $[10,10,10,10]$ and $[10,10,10,10]$.
+For the R-KTD algorithm, we used power iteration with $q=1$; for the RF-KTD, we used three passes; and for the PT-KTD, we used a multilinear rank $(R,R,R)$.
 We applied the deterministic KTD algorithm and our proposed randomized KTD algorithms to this data tensor with different KTD ranks $R=10,20,30,40,50$.
 We tried 100 Monte Carlo simulations and reported the mean of the results.
 The running times of the algorithms are compared in Figure \ref{exmp_1}.
-The superiority of the proposed R-KTD, RF-KTD, and PT-KTD algorithm over the deterministic one is visible in achieving almost an order of magnitude speed-up.
-To further test the proposed algorithm, we next tried with a synthetic third order tensor of size $1000\times 1000 \times 1000$ and KTD rank $R=25$ and block tensors if size $[100,100,100]$ and $[10,10,10]$.
+The superiority of the proposed R-KTD, RF-KTD, and PT-KTD algorithms over the deterministic one is evident in the almost order-of-magnitude speed-up they achieve.
+To further test the proposed algorithm, we next tested it on a synthetic third-order tensor of size $1000\times 1000 \times 1000$ with KTD rank $R=25$, and on block tensors of sizes $[100,100,100]$ and $[10,10,10]$.
 Note that the first and second tensors require about 0.74 GB and 7.42 GB of memory.
 So, the second tensor is relatively large.
 From Figure \ref{exmp_1}, the scalability of the randomized KTD algorithms is visible.
-The accuracies of the algorithms are also compared in Table \ref{Table:1}.
-It is interesting to note that the R-KTD with $q=1$ was more accurate with a little bit higher computational cost.
+The accuracy of the algorithms is also compared in Table \ref{Table:1}.
+It is interesting to note that the R-KTD with $q=1$ was more accurate, albeit with a slightly higher computational cost.
 However, this running time will become negligible when the underlying data tensor is small.
-Due to this issue, in the rest of this section, we only use the R-KTD algorithm because we will work on images and videos that are relatively small sizes.
+Due to this issue, for the rest of this section, we use only the R-KTD algorithm, as we will work with relatively small images and videos.
 From Table \ref{Table:1} and Figure \ref{exmp_1}, we conclude that the proposed randomized algorithms are more efficient and applicable for decomposing large-scale data tensors into the KTD format.